bomonike/bomonike.github.io/rustops.md

    - secretscout crate scans for secrets in your own Rust applications.
    - leakguard crate: to redact secrets & PII from text and logs.
 It can find and remove emails, credit cards, IP addresses, JWTs, AWS keys, and more.
    - caviarder Rust CLI (that can also be used as a library) to read text and replace detected secrets using Gitleaks' 220+ detection patterns.

 * Client framework support
    - multi-modal OpenAI prompt handling (speech recognition, GenAI of text, images, video)
    - <a target="_blank" href="https://github.com/AnBowell/s3-filesystem">OpenOptions struct</a>: read (get) file at the end of a AWS S3 or MinIO compatible endpoint cloud URI.
 To treat S3 files as if they were local files.
    - write (put) a file to AWS S3 cloud (mimio)
    - AWS, Azure, <a target="_blank" href="https://wilsonmar.github.io/gcp/">GCP</a> interoperability
-* Retry Logic with Exponential Backoff
-   - Automatically retries failed requests
-   - Implements exponential backoff (2s, 4s, 8s...)
-   - Special handling for rate limits

 * Logging and Observability
+   - In dev, consistently and pleasantly formatted print messages (like the rich library in Python) by replacing default print macros with a comprehensive toolkit with colors, styles, tables, progress bars, etc.
+   - For production environments, logs need to be machine-readable JSON injestible by Loki. use tracing_subscriber::{fmt, prelude::*, EnvFilter};
+   - Logs are fowarded using Promtail or Fluentd to easily parse and forward.
+   - Add logging, locally and with RFC 3339 timestamps (Such as 2026-07-05T11:19:24.356999Z) and OTel (OpenTelemetry) via Prometheus.

+   - Issue alert to a SOC SIEM about security-relevant events and conditions defined in the MITRE ATT&CK framework or standard compliance controls (like PCI-DSS, HIPAA, or NIST).
+A SIEM (Security Information and Event Management) system is designed to cut through the noise of millions of mundane log entries to find the signals that indicate a threat, a breach, or a compliance violation.
+Such as failed access attempt, a malicious URL, email found.

+   - tracing library to log structured spans that follow execution history through an app

+   - tracking of run times and costs over time to identify anomalies occuring
+   - Error context for debugging
    - Progress logging
    - Token usage tracking

-   - Error context for debugging
-   - tracing library to log structured spans that follow execution history through an app
-   - tracking of run times and costs over time to identify anomalies occuring
+   - Automatic log file rotation offsite to remote backup
+   - Limit log backup handling accounts to Write-only access to prevent deletion ability.
+   - Limit log restore handling accounts to Read-only access to prevent deletion ability.

 * Error handling
+   - actix-web-prometheus crate to easily add a metrics middleware.

+   - Custom error type using thiserror
    - <tt>error.rs</tt> custom module serves as a central hub for all error types used within that crate.
 Thefile that defines a project's core error-handling logic.
 This is a common and structured error handling. standard convention.
 Automated
-   - Generation of tests
    - <a target="_blank" href="https://crates.io/crates/thiserror">thiserror crate</a> for modeling errors in errors.rs instead of multiple trait implementations.
 Declining in usage over time.
-   - Custom error type using thiserror
    - Handles rate limiting with retry logic
    - Timeout handling

-   - Environment variable validation)
-* Streaming Support
-   - <a target="_blank" href="https://crates.io/crates/serde">serde crate</a> for serialization/deserialization
-   - Real-time token-by-token response
-   - Flushes output immediately for better UX
-   - rayon crate for parallel computing with complicated synchronization
-   - YouTube uploading & casting
-* Database interaction support
-   - csv
-   - UUID for NoSWL documentDB [DONE]
-   - TSDB (Time Series DataBase) a la Prometheus
-   - PostgSQL, MariaDB
-   - GraphDB
-   - RAG embedding
-   - Parquet format from Databrick & <a target="_blank" href="https://wilsonmar.github.io/snowflake/">Snowflake</a>
+   - Generation of property-based tests
+   - Generation of tests that exercise user GUI functional workflow

 * Data validation
+   - Use uom (unit of measure) crate so the Rust compiler will not allow conversion errors between metric & imperial.
+The API's raw f64 elevation is wrapped immediately via Length::new::<meter>(result.elevation), so the "this number means meters" fact is encoded in the type, not just a variable name.
+So there's no way to accidentally treat one as the other, since Length doesn't expose a bare numeric value without picking a unit.
+[DONE]

    - URL texts do not contain Homoglyphs for malicious rerouting [DONE]
    - DNS domain, IP, email addresses not reported to be malicious [DONE]
    - Phone numbers not reported to be spam-related